lisaangelicamanente-ux/TATE-project/README.md

 - Editorial placeholders and cataloguing conventions introduce institutional bias.
 - The dataset is English-language–centric, potentially obscuring multilingual practices.
 - Word frequency analysis captures surface-level patterns and does not account for contextual meaning.

+An important outcome of this project is methodological rather than purely substantive.
+Initial plans to explore affective or expressive dimensions of titles were revised after encountering the descriptive and institutional nature of the data.

 ---